kubic-project/microos-o-o/blog/_posts/2026-04-23-sysextmgr.md

 ### 2. Installing New Extensions
 You can install by providing a name and a source URL.
-The tool automatically handles SHA256 verification and checks the JSON manifest to ensure it fits your OS.
+The tool automatically handles SHA256 verification and checks if it fits your OS.

 ```
 # --url is optional (default: https://download.opensuse.org/tumbleweed/appliances/ )